sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - This Script is currently only available for windows os.

-Be responsible and careful with this Script by using reasonable values ​​and controlling the behavior of your printer.
+Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.